-jennionenote asked: Hi there!
+jennionenote said: Hi there!
 I saw your peyote stitch bracelet (it's awesome btw!) and was curious if you could give me some advice.
 I want to buy a pattern from Etsy that involves size 11 Miyuki Delica beads...what would you recommend as thread to use for it, and what type/size of needle?
 I've never done this before but I'm very eager to learn :) (And the seller didn't respond to my question, so I'm trying to find anyone else who might know, haha)

 Hi!
 Thank you!! <3